 While most fruits are often excluded in the keto diet due to their high carb content, berries are an exception as they are low in carb and high in fibre.
 One cup of the fruits such as, blackberries, blueberries, raspberries, and strawberries contain between 6 –18 grams of net carbs.
 Berries also have significant amounts of antioxidants that help to reduce inflammation and protect against disease.

 Dark chocolate can be a delicious addition to the keto diet.
 They not only taste good but are also rich in antioxidants called flavonols, which may have a role in lowering blood pressure and keeping arteries healthy.
 Opt for chocolates with at least 70% cocoa solids.
 One serving of 70 – 85% dark chocolate (28 grams) contains 3 –10 grams of net carbs and 12 grams of fat.

-Shirataki is what you need when you’re craving for that noodle fix.
-It is made from konjac yam and contains 97% water and 3% glucomannan fibre, earning it the label ‘miracle noodles’.
-The fibre is said to aid weight loss as it absorbs large amounts of water, keeping you full for longer.
+Shirataki is what you need when you're craving for that noodle fix.
+It is made from konjac yam and contains 97% water and 3% glucomannan fibre, earning it the label 'miracle noodles'.
+It is a form of soluble fibre that is said to aid weight loss as it absorbs large amounts of water, keeping you full for longer.